evg-cv/TextractProcessing/README.md

 ## Overview

-This project is to extract the necessary information from the scanned information on AWS s3 bucket using AWS Textract and image processing with OpenCV & PyMyPDf library.
+This project is to extract the necessary information from the scanned pdf using AWS Textract and image processing with OpenCV & PyMyPDf library.
-This is deployed on AWS Lambda.

 ## Structure

 - app

     The main execution file on local environment

-- config

-    The configuration file for AWS Access Key

-- helper

-    The source code for extraction of the necessary information

-- lambda_function

-    The main execution file on AWS Lambda

-- modifier

-    The source code to supplement the result

 - requirements

     All the dependencies for this project